liuyanghejerry/painttyServer/docs/formats.md

 Here the `signature` is the new signature of the archive.

+#### Kick user

+Room owner can kick user inside his room.
+This feature is used to protect content from vandalism.

+Client sends:

+	{
+		"request": "kick",
+		"clientid": "f03e8a370aa8dc80f63a6d67401a692ae72fa530",
+		"key": "46b67a67f5c4369399704b6e56a05a8697d7c4b1"
+	}

+Generally, server side doesn't send any response to this request.

 ### Room interaction

 Interaction between client and room can be achieved via command socket or channal.
 For security reason, each request needs a `clientid`.
 If recieved `clientid` is unknown, the request may be abandoned.